yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 = Work in Progress =
 Porting OpenWrt to the DSL-502T is a work in progress.

+This page is mostly current as at r14165 (24 Jan 2009)

 == Related models ==

 I have a 504T, it's the same as the 502T but doesn't have the USB port and it has 4 ethernet 10/100 ports -- war3333